Techtonica/curriculum/program-prep/financial-literacy.md

 [IRS Tax Brackets](https://www.irs.com/articles/2018-federal-tax-rates-personal-exemptions-and-standard-deductions)

-Budgetting:
+Budgeting:

-1. There are many formulas for budgetting but more recently the 50-30-20 model has been widely accepted.
+1. There are many formulas for budgeting but more recently the 50-30-20 model has been widely accepted.
 Using this model, 50% of your income is spent on your living expenses; 30% is for your wants (clothing, traveling, going out, spending on friends and family, other spending that is not a need); 20% is for savings (3-6 months emergeny fund and other savings, and investments)

 Saving Money: